 A certified professional midwife (CPM) provides prenatal care for low-risk pregnancies and delivers babies in birthing centers and homes.

 In some states, a certified professional midwife is called a licensed midwife or a certified midwife.
-Experience, training, and medical backup for emergencies are important factors to consider when contracting the services of a CPM.
+Experience, training, and medical backup for emergencies are important things to consider when you are contracting the services of a CPM.

 WebMD Medical Reference from Healthwise